pmmmwh/react-refresh-webpack-plugin/README.md

   },
   plugins: [
     // ... other plugins
-    // If you use `webpack-dev-server` or `webpack-plugin-serve`,
-    // you can set `devServer.hot`/`devServer.hotOnly` and `hmr` to `true`, respectively,
-    // instead of adding the HMR plugin manually here. isDevelopment && new HotModuleReplacementPlugin(),
+    isDevelopment && new webpack.HotModuleReplacementPlugin(),
     isDevelopment && new ReactRefreshWebpackPlugin(), ].filter(Boolean),
   // ... other configuration options
 };
 ```

+You might want to further tweak the configuration to accommodate your setup:

+- `isDevelopment`

+  In this example we've shown the simple way of splitting up `development` and `production` builds with the `NODE_ENV` environment variable.
+  It will default to `true` (i.e. `development` mode) when `NODE_ENV` is not available from the environment.

+  In practice though, you might want to wire this up differently,
+  like [using a function config](https://webpack.js.org/configuration/configuration-types/#exporting-a-function) or using multiple configuration files.

+- `webpack.HotModuleReplacamentPlugin`

+  If you use `webpack-dev-server` or `webpack-plugin-serve`,
+  you can set `devServer.hot`/`devServer.hotOnly` and `hmr` to `true` respectively,
-For each of the HMR integrations we support,
+  instead of adding the HMR plugin to your plugin list.
-you can take a look at the corresponding [sample projects](https://github.com/pmmmwh/react-refresh-webpack-plugin/tree/main/examples) for a better understanding of how things should be wired up.

 > Note: If you are using TypeScript (instead of Babel) as a transpiler, you will still need to use `babel-loader` to process your source code.
 > Check out this [sample project](https://github.com/pmmmwh/react-refresh-webpack-plugin/tree/main/examples/typescript-without-babel) on how to set this up.

+### Integration Support for Overlay

+Officially, `webpack-dev-server`, `webpack-hot-middleware` and `webpack-plugin-serve` aer supported out of the box -
+you just have to set the [`overlay.sockIntegration`](docs/API.md#sockintegration) option to match what you're using.

+For each of the integrations listed above,
+you can also take a look at the corresponding [sample projects](https://github.com/pmmmwh/react-refresh-webpack-plugin/tree/main/examples) for a better understanding of how things should be wired up.

 ## API